Eva-Kuk/smoothie-lovers/README.md

 - **UTENSILS PAGE** (utensils.html) - The Utensils Page will contain a carousel with images and suggestions of tools and kitchen appliances that are needed in the preparation of smoothies and will have links to pages where user can purchase the product.

 - **LOG IN PAGE** (login.html) - The Log In Page allows users who already have an account to log in to their profile.
-Username must be between 5 and 20 characters, password must contain at least 8 characters, include upper and lower case letters and numbers.
+Username must be between 5 and 20 characters, password must be between 5 and 20 characters,and can include upper and lower case letters and numbers.
 When the user logs in successfully, they are redirected to their unique profile page where they can view, edit and delete their recipes.
 An additional tab 'Log Out' is visible and a Register Tab is hidden after logging in.

 - **REGISTER PAGE** (register.html) - The Register Page allows users to create an account by entering a distinct username and password.
-Username must be between 5 and 20 characters, password must contain at least 8 characters, include upper and lower case letters and numbers.
+Username must be between 5 and 20 characters, password must be between 5 and 20 characters, include upper and lower case letters and numbers.
 When the user registers successfully, they are redirected to their Profile Page where they can add, edit, delete and view existing recipes.

-- **PROFILE PAGE** (profile/<username>.html) - The Profile Page is unique to each user and is available after the user registers successfully where they can add, edit, delete and view their existing recipes.
+- **PROFILE PAGE** (profile.html) - The Profile Page is unique to each user and is available after the user registers successfully where they can add, edit, delete and view their existing recipes.
 There is an option to create a new recipe from this page by clicking an "Add Recipe" button and that leads to the Create Recipe page.

 - **CREATE RECIPE PAGE** (add_recipe.html) - The Create Recipe Page allows users to add a new recipe by submitting a form.
-The user needs to enter the required fields for `name`, `category_name`, `description`, `image_url`, `ingredients_list`, `method`.
+The user needs to enter the required fields for `name`, `category_name`,`serves`, `calories`, `description`, `image_url`, `ingredients_list`, `method`.
 The new recipe is displayed on the Home Page and the Profile Page.

-- **EDIT RECIPE PAGE** (edit_recipe.html) - The Edit Recipe Page allows users to edit existing recipes by clicking the Edit/Delete Recipe button and to change recipes submitted in the past using the form in the Profile Page.
+- **EDIT RECIPE PAGE** (edit_recipe.html) - The Edit Recipe Page allows users to edit existing recipes by clicking the Edit Recipe button beside Delete recipe button and to change recipes submitted in the past using the form in the Profile Page.

 - **MANAGE CATEGORIES PAGE** (manage_categories.html) - The Manage Categories Page allows the website administrator to add, edit and delete existing category.
 Only admin users can have access to this page by a navigation link that appears on the admin's Profile Page.

-- **CREATE CATEGORIES PAGE** (add_categories.html) - The Create Categories Page allows the website administrator to add a category.
-Only admin users can have an access to this page by a navigation link that appears on the admin's Profile Page.
+- **CREATE CATEGORIES PAGE** (add_category.html) - The Add Category Page allows the website administrator to add a category.
+Only admin user can have an access to this page by a navigation link or button that appears on the admin's Profile Page.

-- **EDIT CATEGORIES PAGE** (edit_categories.html) - The Edit Categories Page allows the website administrator to edit existing categories.
+- **EDIT CATEGORIES PAGE** (edit_category.html) - The Edit Category Page allows the website administrator to edit existing categories.
 Only admin users can have access to this page by a navigation link that appears on the admin's Profile Page.

-- **CONTACT PAGE** (contact.html) - The Contact Page allows users to fill a form request, which contains: the name, email and message fields that are required to be filled in by the user and on submission will be sent to the owner.
+- **CONTACT PAGE** (contact.html) - The Contact Page allows users to fill a form request, which contains: the email and message fields that are required to be filled in by the user and on submission will be sent to the owner.

 ### BACK END
 To create a recipe the user must register on the website.
 Upon registration, an account will be assigned to the user.
 All user's details like **username**, **password** and unique identification **id** key will be stored in a user collection database.
 As soon as a user creates a new recipe, the **username** in **users collection** which is linked with **username** in **recipes collection** will display  **created by: `username`** on the recipe.
-The `category_name` in **categories collection** is linked with `category_name` in **recipes collection** which will be used to retrieve data by `category_name` when user chooses one of the four categories.
+The `name` in **categories collection** is linked with `category_name` in **recipes collection** which will be used to retrieve data by `category_name` when user chooses one of the four categories.
 Categories in the collection of categories can be edited by the admin, in order to create it as an independent collection.
 The data in all the collections are retrievable and can be identified by the key or unique id of the object.

 Chart of the website to show core relations between available pages.
 ![website-database](wireframes/readme/website-database.png)